MP Estate Planning UK

 Adjusting for Changes in Circumstances

-Life is full of changes – marriages, divorces, births, deaths, and significant financial transactions.
-Each of these events can impact your estate’s value and its tax liabilities.
-Regular estate valuation allows you to adjust your estate planning strategies in response to these changes, ensuring that your plans remain effective and relevant.
+Life is full of changes — marriages, divorces (currently around 42% of UK marriages end in divorce), births, deaths, property purchases, and significant financial transactions.
+Each of these events can materially impact your estate’s value and its IHT exposure.
+Regular estate valuation allows you to adjust your estate planning strategies in response to these changes.

 We understand that navigating the complexities of estate planning and inheritance tax can be challenging.
 That’s why we’re here to help you protect your legacy and ensure that your loved ones are well taken care of.